saleem-hadad/zino/README.md

 <img src="https://github.com/saleem-hadad/zino/blob/master/assets/PowerManager.png" alt="Zino PowerManager class"/>

-The ```PowerManager``` class used to reduce the power consumption by the Arduino chip, *please refer to the datasheet of the Atmega328p before you use this class*.
+The ```PowerManager``` class used to reduce the power consumption by the Arduino chip, *[please refer to this article to understand the Arduino power management before you use this class](https://playground.arduino.cc/Learning/ArduinoSleepCode)*.
 There are two static methods available:

 1. ```sleep```:
     + Turning off ADC